 - Demand may accelerate if EV acceptance is faster than anticipated; and

-- Demand for use in energy storage systems also growing strongly due to falling battery costs.
+- Demand for use in energy storage systems is also growing strongly due to falling battery costs.

 Key Implications for Rhyolite Ridge